JGT7777/MollyKao-WEB/README.md

 I still need to make some adjustments because I might change the colors.
 Thank you for reading!
-I thought of maybe adding more sections, or maybe like adding a loggin system, but for that I need a custom domain!
+I thought of maybe adding more sections, or maybe like adding a login system, but for that I need a custom domain!

 By the way, I’m Spanish, that’s why it’s written in Spanish :D. BYE! 😼